 On the other hand, the purpose of a <custom_attributes/> element assumed at root level would not be known to a random application.
 Conflicts with <custom_attributes/> elements at connector level would not even be identifiable with certainty.
 The application would therefore have to pass on the task of resolving <custom_attributes/> conflicts to the user.
 This is undesirable.

-So, because <custom_attributes/> may only within a single connector, no conflicts can arise.
+Because <custom_attributes/> may only be within a single connector, no conflicts can arise.
 Any application should be able to handle <custom_attributes/>, even if it does not understand the semantics.
 The reason for this is that the syntax is standardised and that connectors are self-contained objects with a clearly defined role and limited scope.

 0D connections

-Generic Definitions
+Generic definitions

 Identification